johnchen93/DMS-FastQ-processing/README.md

 ## Setting up the environment
 Clone or download this GitHub project to your local machine, which will create a folder with all the scripts inside.

-Download the example data sets and extract them into a new folder named 'inputs', in the same directory as all the scripts.
+Download the example data sets from the release page (https://github.com/johnchen93/DMS-FastQ-processing/releases/tag/v1.0) and extract them into a new folder named 'inputs', in the same directory as all the scripts.
 The file structure should look something like this:
 DMS-FastQ-processing/

 * inputs/